jacksonjacobs1/classmate/app/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm run dev`
+Which runs npm start and node server.js at the same time using concurrently
 ### `npm start`

 Runs the app in the development mode.\